deepakthakur-92/deepakthakur-92/README.md

 👋 Hi, I’m Deepak Thakur

-Data Scientist | Data Assurance Engineer
+Data Scientist Enthusisat | Quality Assurance Engineer

 To utilize my knowledge and ideas in this field of machine learning toward the smooth functioning of organization, I realised that, satisfaction is a book of achievement, which holds the learning experience records of doing, trying, twiddling, getting failed, trying again and finally succeeding in the project.